justin808/justin808.github.io/source/_posts/2013-05-08-strategies-for-rails-logging-and-error-handling.markdown

    arguments: sometimes it is reasonable to catch all exceptions, logging the exception, and then re-raising it like it was never caught.
 </li>
-<li>If you catch an exception, consider if you should re-throw the exception.
+<li>If you catch an exception, consider if you should re-throw the exception
+   because code at a different level will be able to handle the exception more properly.
 </li>
 <li>Consider how the code is being invoked, such as from a call to generate
    HTML or an ajax request, or maybe a batch job.
 All of these cases have very